George Bourne: Marriage

-In the year 1802 he paid a visit to the United States to ascertain for himself the propriety of making this the field for ministerial labors.
-Notably he wrote "Cursory Remarks of the United States of America" which is in the Library of Congress.
-He determined to return and settle here, believing that in this favored land greater freedom of conscience and liberty could be enjoyed than in England.
+In 1802 he paid a visit to the United States to assess the propriety of making it his home for ministerial labors.
+He wrote "Cursory Remarks of the United States of America" which is in the Library of Congress.
+He determined to return and settle, believing that greater freedom of conscience and liberty could be enjoyed in the United States than in England.
 At that time Dissenters were still compelled to use the clergy of the Church of England for certain services.

-After his return to England, he married Mary Stibbs of Bath, Somerset.
+After his return to England, he married Mary Oland Stibbs of Bath, Somerset.
 She to belong to the congregation of the Rev William Jay.
 They were married in St James' Church, Bristol, September 6, 1804, and shortly after sailed for New York.
-While here in 1805 he met the notorious scoffer, Thomas Paine, at the house of a bookseller in Maiden Lane, in which interview he obtained from Paine the confession of his motives, and of his capacity for writing his infamous attacks on Christianity, which was recently republished in the Christian Advocate.
+In 1805 he met the notorious scoffer Thomas Paine at the house of a bookseller in Maiden Lane.
+Paine confessed his motives for his infamous attacks on Christianity, recently republished in the Christian Advocate.
 Bourne's first settlement was at Baltimore, where also for some years he edited the Baltimore Daily Gazette.

-A Citizen of Virginia, the beginnings of ministry
+A citizen of Virginia, the beginnings of ministry

 About the year 1809, he removed to New Glasgow, Virginia, and thence to Port Republic, Virginia, where the first Presbyterian church built in that town was erected.
-He afterward removed to Harrisonburg, Rockingham County, Virginia, where he originated and became Secretary of the Religious Tract Society, and witnessed the system of American slavery.
-Believing himself ordained to preach the truth, he failed not to denounce the evils of the system publicly and privately.
+He afterward removed to Harrisonburg in Rockingham County, Virginia, where he originated and became Secretary of the Religious Tract Society, and witnessed the system of American slavery.
+Believing himself ordained to preach the truth, he denounced the evils of the system publicly and privately.
 His steadfast opposition to the system of slavery was a constant offense to the slave-owners, who determined to get him away from Virginia.
 He was the object of persistent persecution.